 For many home growers, the garden simply would not be complete without the addition of sunflowers.
-Whether grown for the seeds, for cut flowers, or for visual interest, sunflowers are an easy-to-grow garden favorite.
+Whether grown for the seeds, cut flowers, or for visual interest, sunflowers are an easy-to-grow garden favorite.
 Sunflower seeds, when used in bird feeders, also attract a wide array of wildlife.
-But what can you do with all those leftover sunflower hulls?
+What can you do with all those leftover sunflower hulls?
 Read on to learn more.

 What to Do with Sunflower Hulls

 Though extremely popular, it is likely that sunflowers have uses beyond what most of its growers may have imagined.
 Both the seeds and sunflower seed hulls have changed the way that many think about sustainability.
 Sunflower hulls, especially, are being used in new and exciting ways.

 Sunflower producing regions have long used discarded sunflower hulls in applications ranging from an alternative fuel to wood replacements.
 While many of these uses are not easily replicated in the home garden, sunflower growers may be left to wonder what to do with sunflower hulls left in their own gardens.